2023 Best Business Bachelor's Degree Schools in Missouri

 Bachelor’s Degree recipients from Columbia College Missouri accumulate an average of $32,519 in student debt by the time they complete their degree.

 Columbia College Missouri does offer online classes for certain degree levels.
-In 2019-2020 about 78% of the undergraduate students at the school chose to take one or more online courses.
+In fact, around 78% of the undergraduate population registered for at least one online class in 2019-2020.

 The average tuition and fees at Rockhurst is $40,480.
 In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $24,017 in student loans.